o3de/o3de.org/content/docs/engine-dev/tools/tiaf/architectural-overview/runtime-frontend/_index.md

 #### Outputs

-The `NativeRegularTestRunner` returns the same outputs as the `TestRunner.
+The `NativeRegularTestRunner` returns the same outputs as the `TestRunner`.

 #### FAQ